dave-prog/alx-low_level_programming/0x08-recursion/README.md

 - A function that returns the natural square root of a number.
 ### 6. prime umber
 - A function that returns 1 if the input integer is a prime number, otherwise return 0.
+### 7. Palindrome
+- A function that returns 1 if a string is a palindrome and 0 if not.